Forms for firearms registration on Oahu may be found on the HPD website and are provided here for your convenience.

 If a minor under 16 years of age is likely to gain access to your firearm, without parental permission, except as provided by law when at a range or hunting, you may be guilty of a misdemeanor punishable by fine and jail (unless obtained by break-in, etc.).

-The owner of a firearm is “absolutely” liable for personal injury or property damage caused by the discharge of he firearm unless the firearm was stolen and reasonably reported stolen, or unless the discharge of the firearm was legally justified.
-A firearm must be locked up or otherwise reasonably secured unless carried on the person or in such close proximity that the person readily can retrieve and use it as if it were carried on the person.
+The owner of a firearm is “absolutely” liable for personal injury or property damage caused by the discharge of his or her firearm unless the firearm was stolen and reasonably reported stolen, or unless the discharge of the firearm was legally justified or property of an NRA Firearms Instructor conducting a class.
+A firearm must be locked up or otherwise reasonably secured unless carried on the person or in such close proximity that the person readily can retrieve it as if it were carried on the person.

 Rifles and shotguns may be loaned for a maximum of 15 days to persons lawfully able to possess.
 Another authorized person at a target range may use any firearm when the owner is present.
 Handguns otherwise may not be loaned.

-Minors 16 years old or older may possess long guns while hunting if licensed to hunt, and minors age 12-16 may do so when accompanied by an adult.
+Minors 16 years old or older may possess long guns while hunting and minors age 12-16 may do so when accompanied by an adult.
 Hunting with a handgun is permitted subject to hunting rules developed by the Department of Land and Natural Resources.
-The chief of police may issue a permit to aliens eighteen or over for up to 60 days after the alien has obtained a hunting license.
-A hunter education course is required to obtain a Hawaii hunting license.
+The Chief of Police may issue a permit to aliens eighteen or over for up to 60 days after the alien has obtained a hunting license.
+A hunter education course is required to obtain a hunting license.

-Convicted felons, indicted persons, and those convicted of violent misdemeanors, including family abuse by family court may not possess firearms or ammunition.
+Convicted felons, persons dishonorably discharged from military service, indicted persons, aliens, and those convicted of violent misdemeanors, including family violence, may not possess firearms or ammunition.
+4th degree family violence can be as little as sending your ex unwelcome texts.
 Only a special Governor’s pardon can restore gun rights.

 Full auto (machine gun) firearms are not permitted in Hawaii (since statehood) except for military and law enforcement.

-“Assault pistols”, defined by several characteristics, essentially large semi auto pistols of cosmetic paramilitary appearance, usually accepting detachable magazines of over 10 rounds capacity, are banned, except those registered before July 1992 (grand-fathered, may not be transferred).
-These include semi auto versions of UZI, Tech-9, etc., and certain large target pistols.
-A non-inclusive list is available from the State Attorney General and county police chiefs,
+“Assault pistols,” defined by several characteristics, essentially large semi-auto pistols of cosmetic paramilitary appearance, usually accepting detachable magazines of over 10 rounds capacity, are banned, except those registered before July 1992 (grand-fathered, may not be transferred).
+These include semi-auto versions of UZI, Tech-9, etc., and certain large target pistols.
+A non-inclusive list is available from the State Attorney General and county police.

-Hawaii state law prohibits greater than 10 round detachable pistol magazines (including rifle magazines capable of use in any pistol, such as the AR-15/M16, AK, M1 carbine, H&K carbine, Thompson, and aftermarket Ruger .22 magazines) unless blocked to hold 10 rounds or less and “not readily restorable”.
-Possession of illegal magazines is a misdemeanor, and possession of a handgun with one inserted is a class C felony.
-There is much debate among gun owners, law enforcement, and dealers over the interpretation of this portion of the statutes when rifle magazines which fit handguns are considered, and the prohibition is not generally enforced.
+Hawaii state law prohibits greater than 10 round detachable pistol magazines (including rifle magazines capable of use in any pistol, such as the AR-15/M16, AK, M1 carbine, H&K carbine, Thompson, and aftermarket Ruger .22 magazines) unless blocked to hold 10 rounds or less and “not readily restorable.”
+Possession of illegal magazines is a misdemeanor, one count per magazine, and possession of a handgun with one inserted is a class C felony.
+There is much debate among gun owners, law enforcement, and dealers over the interpretation of this portion of the statutes when rifle magazines which fit handguns are considered, and the prohibition is generally not enforced.